aukilabs/posemesh/docs/01-business-logic.md

 - Encrypted M:N data/stream exchange inside the Domain Cluster.
 - Encrypted 1:1 messaging inside the Domain Cluster.

+---

 ## 2. Participants

+**Any application, node operator, or end‑user possessing a Posemesh identifier.**

 ### Rules

-- Any application, node operator, or end‑user possessing a Posemesh identifier is a Participant.
 - Participants may own Domains, $AUKI tokens, and Credits.
 - A single $AUKI stake qualifies a Participant for one Provider role.